 Because each iCal file you send through an HTTP PUT operation can contain only a single VCALENDAR component, you must initiate a separate operation for each event you want to delete.
 Learn more.

 Sending a file to the Trumba server requires HTTP BASIC authentication.
 The password is sent via clear text so we recommended (but do not require) that you perform the HTTP PUT operation via a secure https connection.

 The HTTP PUT operation requires a URL.
 The example shown below represents the base URL.
 For the last portion of the URL, you must use the calendar's web name.

-Example URL for calendar with web name Foobar: https://www.trumba.com/service/Foobar.ics
+Example URL for a calendar with the web name Foobar: https://www.trumba.com/service/Foobar.ics

-The URL can also include the following query string parameters:
+The URL can also include the following query string parameter: